fraawlen/cassette/README.md

 value_B
 ```

-Check out the `examples` directory for more in depth demonstrations and `include/cassette/ccfg.h` for full functions descriptions.
+Check out the `examples` directory for more in depth demonstrations and `include/cassette/*.h` header files for full functions descriptions.
+For more information about the language usage, features and syntax check out the [language spec](./doc/spec.md).

 Mirrors
 -------